HarmanSran/punjabi-classics/README.md

 # Manual Deployment
 Github Pages deployment has already been configured and works out of the box.

-To trigger a production build, and deploy to Github Pages, run:
+To trigger a production build, and deploy to Github Pages, run from root:
 ```
-<ROOT> npm deploy
+npm run deploy
 ```